 In this article...

 Because of all the unwanted rocks, that meant, the first thing we needed to do was remove as many of them as possible by hand.
-We picked out 6 buckets worth of these rocks!
+We picked out 6 buckets worth of these rocks in the end!

 Then we did the back-breaking part of digging out a small amount of soil all over, and we tried to level the garden the best we could with the tools we had. eg, a shovel, a plank of 2×1, and our feet!